smithlabdurham/phylo-workflow/TNT/README.md

 # TNT analysis

-Analyse a dataset using Fitch parsimony under equal and implied weights in TNT
+Analyse a dataset using Fitch parsimony under equal and implied weights in TNT.

 ## Set up